Zaprešić: Sports and recreation

 Organized sports in Zaprešić started in 1926, with the first football match between unregistered teams from Zaprešić and Savski Marof.
 The football club NK Sava (now called NK Inter Zaprešić) was soon formed in 1929.
 There are 20 sport clubs and associations in Zaprešić, and the most popular ones are association football, basketball, handball, bowling, tennis, table tennis, chess, cycling, taekwondo, and bocce.
 Zaprešić is the home to several influential sports clubs, such as NK Inter Zaprešić (football), KK Fortuna Zaprešić (basketball), RK Zaprešić (handball), KK Zaprešić (bowling) and others.
+KK Zaprešić is host of the 2026 Mediterranean Bowling Championships.

+Football

 NK Inter Zaprešić currently plays in the top tier Hrvatski Telekom Prva Liga.
 It is currently the best-placed football club in the county.
 Most of the sports clubs in Zaprešić are members of the Town of Zaprešić Sports Society (Zajednica športskih udruga Grada Zaprešića).
 The main sports venue is the ŠRC Zaprešić (Sports and Recreation Center Zaprešić), which encompasses a football stadium and a gym.
 There are other sports courts in Hruševec Kupljenski, Ivanec, Jablanovec, Kupljenovo, and Pojatno.
 NK Inter Zaprešić's home stadium is ŠRC Zaprešić, located in the northwest part of the town and handling up to 5,528 visitors.

+Golf

 The 140 ha golf resort "Novi dvori" was opened on 16 October 2004, with Prime Minister Ivo Sanader being the first to tee off.
 However, As of 2009, only a few parts are in use, with a 27-hole course currently under construction.
 Nine of these holes will be reserved for practice and eighteen for tournament play.
 The center operates a driving range with two practice courses of different sizes, and an area to practice putting green play.
 One practice course is sheltered from weather conditions and the whole golf course has night lighting.
 In terms of normal play, three par 3 holes are currently operational and friendly par 9 tournaments are often held at the course.
 The course also has other amenities, such as a restaurant and the proximity to the Novi Dvori palace.
 When the construction ends, the golfers will have access to a conference room, a business center, a fitness club, a sauna, and a massage parlor.